gogins/csound-webserver-opcodes/README.md

 TableLength
 TableSet
 ```

-Any Web page that needs to communicate with the running instance of Csound
+Any Web page that uses this interface to communicate with the running instance
-must include the `csound_jsonrpc_stub.js` script in the HTML `<head>` element.
+of Csound must include the `csound_jsonrpc_stub.js` script in the HTML
+`<head>` element.
 This script is distributed in the `examples` directory.

 Please note, these methods are asynchronous, but all methods are declared
 `async` so that that they can either be called asynchronously, or called